Destination Wedding Invitations: Timeline & Tips

 Transportation logistics require equal attention to detail.
 Start by specifying the nearest airport and available transfer options to the accommodations.
 If you provide shuttle services between venues or organise group transportation, include precise pickup times and locations.
 For added convenience, consider arranging party bus services that accommodate up to 30 guests while creating a festive atmosphere.

 Note if guests should rent cars or if public transportation is sufficient for getting around.
-For those unfamiliar with the area, include approximate travel times between key locations.
+Include approximate travel times between key locations for those unfamiliar with the area.

 Consider creating a dedicated section on your wedding website for real-time updates on accommodation options and transportation arrangements.
 Include contact information for your designated travel coordinator or recommended local travel agents who can assist with bookings.